isabella232/sosp21-artifact/README.md

 - Use `kubectl edit rooms r1` to update the brightness of the room.

 **Customize policies:**
-- Create composition policies:
+- Create composition policies: see example [yield policy](https://github.com/digi-project/sosp21-artifact/blob/master/runtime/policy/deploy/mocks/crs/mock_yield.yaml).
-- Create on-model policies: see
+- Create on-model policies: see the [tutorial notebook](https://github.com/digi-project/sosp21-artifact/blob/master/tutorial/tutorial-key.ipynb).

-> Note: We provide prebuilt jupyter notebook to walkthrough the above steps.
-Try
+> Note: we provide a prebuilt jupyter notebook to walkthrough the above steps.
+The notebook can be found and set up using the AWS VM image ami-0619512862a004fdf.
+We may have a few live notebook instances running, feel free to contact silvery@eecs.berkeley.edu to obtain access to them.

 ### dSpace Setup